-The intensive course of study begins in early June with an orientation program.
+The intensive course of study begins in late May or early June with an orientation program.
 Throughout three semesters, students gain an understanding of environmental policy, management and the sciences.
 Each semester, students work collaboratively in hands-on workshop courses to help them apply their coursework to real situations.
 In the summer and fall semesters, groups take a piece of legislation or an international agreement that has been proposed but not yet enacted and conduct a program implementation and management simulation.
 In the spring semester, groups conduct analytic projects for real-world clients from government and nonprofit agencies.

 The program requires the successful completion of 54 credit points.
 Students in the program take the following core courses (all courses are 3 credit points unless otherwise noted).